frank26080115/bucket/README.md

 ![](doc/pics/pic_title.jpg)

-Problem
+The Problem
 ----

-The problem I'm trying to solve is a really stupid first-world-problem...
  While on photography trips, I'm running out of storage on my camera's memory cards.
-They are expensive memory cards and I can't buy too many of them.
+They are expensive memory cards and I can't buy too many of them ($400 for 160 GB, and the camera needs two).
 I don't want to go back to a hotel before clearing out a memory card either.

 So the strategy is to wirelessly transfer the files into a cheaper-slower-but-bigger storage device (TB sized USB disks) simultaneously as the camera is shooting.
 The slower speed should be fine because the transfers will happen during the down-time, when I'm walking around not taking pictures.
 USB disks at this size typically cost just a bit over $100 (genuine, authentic, non-scam ones) and require USB-3.0 ports.